YOUR Circle of Strength

 Have you heard of the Circle of Concern and the Circle of Influence?

-Within the Circle of Concern is everything that is out of your control and within the Circle of Influence is everything you can control.
+Within the Circle of Concern is everything that is outside your control, and within the Circle of Influence is everything that you can control.

 I’m oversimplifying it here, but he defined proactive people as those who focus on what they can influence and reactive people as those who focus on their concerns.

-Consequently, the proactive folk end up being more effective and successful whilst the reactive folk tend towards being victims of circumstance.
+Consequently, the proactive people are more effective and successful, while the reactive people tend to be victims of circumstance.

-You can use this technique for any situation and I think it’s particularly helpful when you feel fear rising about all the ‘what-ifs?’
+You can use this technique for any situation, but I think it’s particularly helpful when you feel fear rising about all the ‘what-ifs.’

-(If need be go back to the grounding exercises first).
+(If needed, go back to the grounding exercises first.)

-• Draw 2 large concentric circles on a piece of A4
+Draw two large concentric circles on a piece of A4

-• In the outer ring (the Circle of Concern) write out all your concerns and everything that you can’t control.
+In the outer ring (the Circle of Concern) write out all your concerns and everything you can’t control.
 For example, news headlines, government decisions, the economy

 (handwritten is better than typed)